-When the demands are real-valued, our problem considering multiple time slots is related to the unsplittable flow problem on a path ({\sc UFP}).
+When the demands are real-valued, the problem under study (considering multiple time slots) is related to the unsplittable flow problem on a path ({\sc UFP}).
 In {\sc UFP}, each demand is associated with a unique path from a source to a sink. {\sc UFP} is strongly NP-hard~\cite{darmann2010resource}.
 A Quasi-PTAS was obtained by Bansal et al.~\cite{BNC07}.
 Anagnostopoulos et al.~\cite{anagnostopoulos2014mazing} obtained a $1/(2+\epsilon)$-approximation (where $\epsilon>0$ is a constant).
 This matched the previously known approximation under the {\it no bottleneck assumption (NBA)} \cite{chekuri2007multicommodity}, which is the case when the largest demand is at most the smallest capacity.
 The {\sc UFP} with bag constraints (\mbox{\sc bag-UFP}) is the generalization of {\sc UFP} where each user has a set of demands among which at most one is selected~\cite{chakaravarthy2010varying}.
 This problem is APX-hard even in the case of unit demands and capacities~\cite{spieksma1999approximability}.
-Under the NBA assumption, a $\tfrac{1}{65}$-approximation was obtained in ~\cite{elbassioni2012approximation}, which was later improved by in \cite{chakaravarthy2010varying} to $\tfrac{1}{17}$.
-More recently, an $O(\log n/\log \log n)^{-1}$-approximation without NBA was obtained in \cite{Grandoni2015}.
+Under the NBA assumption, a $\tfrac{1}{65}$-approximation was obtained in ~\cite{elbassioni2012approximation}, which was later improved by \cite{chakaravarthy2010varying} to $\tfrac{1}{17}$.
+More recently, an $O(\log N/\log \log N)^{-1}$-approximation without NBA was obtained in \cite{Grandoni2015}.
 A constant factor approximation to {\sc bag-UFP} remains an interesting open question.

-In this paper, we extend the complex-demand knapsack over a discretized time horizon, where each time slot is associated with a fixed supply limit.
+In this paper, we extend the complex-demand knapsack problem over a discretized time horizon, where each time slot is associated with a fixed supply limit.
 A user provides multiple demand preferences with their respective time window from which at most one is selected.

-When the number of time slots is constant, our problem generalizes {\sc CKP} (see,~\cite{CKM14}) to multiple time slots, and also extends that of~\cite{KT15} by considering multiple demands per user, adding $n$ extra constraints.
+When the number of time slots is constant, the problem generalizes {\sc CKP} (see,~\cite{CKM14}) to multiple time slots, and also extends that of~\cite{KT15} by considering multiple demands per user, thereby adding $n$ extra constraints, where $n$ is the number of users.
 Furthermore, for the case of a polynomial number of time slots, our problem is a generalization of the unsplittable flow problem on paths to accommodate complex-valued demands.
 Finally, we extend the greedy algorithm in~\cite{KKCMZ16} (for the single time slot case) to handle multiple demands per user keeping the same approximation ratio and running time.